-- Deploy a dedicated instance of a service: An increasing number of PaaS services are deployable as dedicated instances with virtual network-attached endpoints, sometimes called VNet injection.
+- Deploy a dedicated instance of a service – An increasing number of PaaS services are deployable as dedicated instances with virtual network-attached endpoints, sometimes called VNet injection.
 You can deploy an App Service Environment in isolated mode to allow the network endpoint to be constrained to a virtual network.
-The App Service Environment can then host many Azure PaaS services, such as Azure Web Apps, Azure API Management, and Azure Functions.
+The App Service Environment can then host many Azure PaaS services, such as Web Apps, API Management, and Functions.
 For more information, see Deploy dedicated Azure services into virtual networks.

-- Use Azure Private Link: Provide a shared service with a private endpoint in your virtual network.
-Traffic between your virtual network and the service travels across the Microsoft backbone network and does not traverse the public Internet.
+- Use Azure Private Link – Provide a shared service with a private endpoint in your virtual network.
+Traffic between your virtual network and the service travels across the Microsoft backbone network and doesn't traverse the public Internet.
 For more information, see Azure Private Link.

 Virtual network integration details

 The following diagram shows the general network flow for access to Azure PaaS services.
 Access is shown from both virtual network injection and virtual network service tunneling.
 For more information about network service gateways, virtual networks, and service tags, see Virtual network service tags.

 - A private connection is made to Azure by using ExpressRoute.
 ExpressRoute private peering with forced tunneling is used to force all customer virtual network traffic over ExpressRoute and back to on-premises.
 Microsoft Peering isn't required.